DalbergDataInsights/react-components/docs/README.md

 ## Component initialization

 Every component is initialized with an init function that is executed in the body of a wrapper component before events and states are registered.
-With a list of utility methods, you can overwrite an init function by either importing component directly or passing an **init** prop in the body of the component.
+With a list of utility methods, you can overwrite an init function by either importing the component directly or passing an **init** prop in the body of the component.

 ```jsx
 <Component  init={(subs, obs, props) => { ...custom logic here}}/>
 ```

-Most of the interactions, however can be achieved with props passthrough, config context and event management system.
+Most of the interactions, however, can be achieved with props passthrough, config context and event management system.

 ## Props passthrough

-You can pass "props" prop to any component.
+You can pass the "props" prop to any component.
 Each component states which props are passed through.
-Usually component hierarchy consists of container - a div in a wrapper component that contains component metadata and initializes event and state listeners and component-specific structure that starts with a same name component frame (e.g. table for Table, map for Map) and children components where applicable (e.g. header, row, cell for Table, option for Switch etc)
+Usually, component hierarchy consists of a container - a div in a wrapper component that contains component metadata and initializes event and state listeners and a component-specific structure that starts with a same name component frame (e.g. table for Table, map for Map) and children components where applicable (e.g. header, row, cell for Table, option for Switch etc)

 ## Component styling